rmcanany/SolidEdgeHousekeeper/README.md

 Select the file type using the combobox.
 Select the directory using the `Browse` button, or check the `Original Directory` checkbox.

-You can optionally create subdirectories using a formula similar to the Property Text Callout.
-Enable the `Use subdirectory formula` option to do so.
+You can optionally rename the file or create subdirectories using a formula similar to the Property Text Callout.
+Enable the `Change filename` and/or `Use subdirectory formula` options to do so.
 To add a property, right-click the text box and select `Insert property`.
 You can also just type it in if that's easier.
 You can create nested subdirectories if desired.
-Simply add `\` in the formula.
+Simply add `\` in the subdirectory formula.
 Here are two examples.
 - `Project %{System.Project Name}`
 - `%{System.Material}\%{System.Sheet Metal Gage}`